String of cash coins (currency unit): Strings of cash coin units during the Qing dynasty

 In actual circulation, however, cash coins throughout Chinese history were put on strings in ten groups of (supposedly) one hundred coins each; these strings were separated by a knot between each group.
 During the Qing dynasty period, strings of cash coins rarely actually contained 1000 cash coins and usually had something like 950 or 980 or a similar quantity; these amounts were due to local preferences rather than being random in any form.
 In the larger cities cash shops would make specific strings of cash coins for specific markets.
 The cash shops existed because at the time there were many different kinds of cash coins circulating in China, including old Chinese cash coins from previous dynasties (古錢), Korean cash coins, Japanese cash coins (倭錢), Vietnamese cash coins, large and small genuine Qing dynasty cash coins, and different kinds of counterfeits, such as illegally private-minted cash coins.
 Some of these strings would contain exclusively genuine Zhiqian, while other strings could contain between 30% and 50% of counterfeit and underweight cash coins.
 The actual number of cash coins on a string and the percentage of counterfeits in a string was generally known to everyone who resided in that town by the type of knots that were used.
 Each of these different kind of strings of cash coins fulfilled different functions.
 For example, one string of cash coins was acceptable to be used in a local grain market, while it would not be accepted at a meat market, while another type of string was able to be used in both markets but not to pay taxes.
 The cash shops sorted all cash coins into very specific categories, then would make up appropriate kinds of strings that were intended for use in specific markets or to pay taxes to the government.

+Silk as Currency

+Silk was used as a commodity worth as much as gold.
+Silk started out as primarily produced by the Han Dynasty.
+While strings of cash coin were used as currency, it wasn't very valuable, only being worth its weight in the material it was made of (bronze and sometimes silver).
+Silk was used to purchase many things but lost its value over time as middle eastern communities started producing their own silk and using it for trade.
+This over abundance of silk caused it to lose its worth.
+Strings of cash coins were mainly used for small purchases while silk was for larger trades.